-- f.
-At no time may two different gauges be used in the same shotgun at the same time. (i.e. Use of a tube set with a 20 ga. in the top barrel and a 28 ga. in the bottom barrel). - 4.
-Ammunition - All shot shell ammunition including reloads may generally be used unless otherwise restricted by the shoot organizers.
-Reloads are not permitted at Regional Championships, the US Open, or the National Championships.
+a.
+All shot shell ammunition including reloads may generally be used unless otherwise restricted by the shoot organizers.
+Reloads are not permitted at Regional Championships, the U.S. Open, or the National Championships.
 Other Shoot Officials may also limit the ammunition to commercially manufactured shot shells.
-The National Sporting Clays Association assumes no responsibility in connection with the use of reloads or commercially manufactured ammunition. - b.
+The National Sporting Clays Association assumes no responsibility in connection with the use of reloads or commercially manufactured ammunition.

+b.
 Maximum loads for any gauge event may not exceed: